uwefladrich/scriptengine/docs/sphinx/concepts.rst

 a message on the terminal.
 It could also be more complex things, involving more complex computations, file operations, or interactions with services.
 But whatever the actual complexity of a task is, it will be hidden.
-A task is listed in a script by it's name and some arguments, and later it is run by a ScriptEngine instance to do it's actual work.
+A task is listed in a script by its name and some arguments, and later it is run by a ScriptEngine instance to do its actual work.

 A number of different tasks are available when using ScriptEngine.
 In fact, one of the main ideas with ScriptEngine is that it should be easy to develop and